top of page

 -----------------

-5. If more team members are grouped in one location, do you have a helpful group BUDDY to support the meeting organiser?
+5. If multiple team members are gathered in one location, is there a designated group buddy to assist the meeting organizer?

 -----------------